nstockton/mushclient-mume/README.md

 * dinfo [text]  --  Print the secret exit information for all room names in the database that match text.
 * ddo  --  Open all secret exits that have a room name that matches the current room's name.
 ### Sounds
 Provides sound triggers for MUME.
-When you land an attack spell on someone else, the corresponding sound will be played on the left channel.
-When someone lands an attack spell on you, the corresponding sound will play on the right channel.
+When you land an aggressive spell on someone else, the corresponding sound will be played on the left channel.
+When someone lands an aggressive spell on you, the corresponding sound will play on the right channel.
 Everything else will be played in both channels.
 #### Macros
 * F12  --  Raise sound volume.
 * shift+F12  --  Lower sound volume.